Whisky as an Investment: All You Need To Know

 • High-quality, rare whiskies can return 10% to 20% annually

-• The global market is expected to hit $84.5 billion by 2025
+• The global market will hit $84.5 billion by 2025.

 As whisky production evolves, smart investors watch for limited edition releases and age statement whiskies from famous distilleries.
 These bottles have consistently increased in value, with age statements going up 12% yearly and limited editions by 15%.